 Litter-Robot Whisker Feeder-Rule

-Yes, Litter-Robot makes a dog feeder.
-The Whisker Feeder-Rule is their entry into the automatic feeding market, and it’s built to the same standard as their famous self-cleaning litter boxes.
-This is the most expensive feeder on this list, and it’s priced accordingly.
+Yes, Litter-Robot also makes dog feeders.
+The Whisker Feeder-Robot is their entry into the automatic feeding market, and it comes with the same build quality as their renowned self-cleaning litter boxes.
+This is the most expensive feeder on this list, and the price is in the same league.

-It holds 4.5kg of dry food in a sealed, airtight hopper.
-The dispensing mechanism is stepper-motor driven, which gives you extremely precise portion control down to single gram increments.
-The app is the most polished of any feeder I’ve tested.
-It’s responsive, well-designed, and integrates with the Whisker app ecosystem if you also use their litter products.
+It holds 4.5kg of dry food inside a sealed, airtight hopper.
+The dispensing mechanism is stepper-motor driven, allowing for extremely precise portion control down to single gram increments.
+The app is the most polished of the feeders I’ve tested.
+It’s responsive, comes with a clean design, and integrates with the Whisker app ecosystem if you also use their litter products.

-You can schedule unlimited meals, set portion sizes with gram-level precision, and receive notifications for everything: meals dispensed, low food warnings, connectivity issues, even when the hopper is opened.
-The app also supports multiple pet profiles, so if you’ve got two dogs on different feeding schedules, you can manage both from the same interface (though you’d need two separate feeder units for that).
+You can schedule unlimited meals, set portion sizes with gram-level precision, and receive notifications for almost everything: meals dispensed, low food warnings, connectivity issues, even when the hopper is open.
+The app also supports multiple pet profiles, so if you have two dogs on different feeding schedules, you can manage both from the same interface, though you’ll need two separate feeder units for this.

-The build quality is genuinely impressive.
+Build quality is genuinely impressive.
 Heavy, stable base.
 Premium materials.
-It looks like something you’d find in a high-end vet’s office rather than a domestic kitchen.
+It looks more like something from a high-end VAT office than a domestic kitchen.

-Things to consider: the price.
+Things to consider: Price.
 At well over £200, this is an investment.
-You need to decide whether the build quality, app experience, and precision justify the extra cost over a PETLIBRO that does 80% of the same things for half the price.
-I think for most people, it doesn’t.
-But if you’re the type of person who buys once and buys right, this will last.
+You’ll have to decide whether the build quality, app experience, and precision justify the extra cost compared to PETLIBRO, which does around 80% of the same things for half the price.
+I think probably not for most people.
+But if you’re one of those people who buy once and want to buy right, this will last long-term.

 It only connects to 2.4GHz WiFi, which could be an issue if your home network is primarily 5GHz.
 The feeder is also physically large.
-If your kitchen is tight on space, measure carefully before ordering.
+If space is tight in your kitchen, measure carefully before ordering.

-Which dogs it suits: any size dog on dry food, owners who want the best app experience and build quality, tech enthusiasts who appreciate premium hardware, and multi-pet households using the Whisker ecosystem.
+Which dogs it suits: Any size dogs eating dry food, owners who want the best app experience and build quality, tech enthusiasts who appreciate premium hardware, and multi-pet households that use the Whisker ecosystem.

-Which dogs may need another option: budget-conscious owners, anyone with limited kitchen space, and people who struggle with 2.4GHz-only WiFi devices.
+Which dogs may need another option: Budget-conscious owners, people with limited kitchen space, and those who struggle with 2.4GHz-only WiFi devices.

 Available through the Whisker website and sometimes on Amazon UK.